 - Violations of policies governing conduct at athletic events and in libraries and other University facilities;

 - Violations of University computer or telephone system policies, and unauthorized access to private information;

 - Possession of fireworks, firearms, other weapons, or explosives;

-Violations of regulations of residences, libraries, resource centers, and other areas of University life may also result in corrective action through the University’s student-accountability process.
+Violations of regulations of residences, libraries, resource centers, Traffic and Parking, Mail Services, and other areas of University life may also result in corrective action through the University’s accountability process.
 For further policies pertaining to campus residences, see Chapter 4, “Residential Life”.

-The officers of organizations or individual hosts are responsible for the conduct of their members and/or guests, and students are responsible for what occurs in their rooms or residences, both financially and in terms of misconduct by guests.
+Organizations or individual hosts are responsible for the conduct of their members and/or guests, and students are responsible for what occurs in their rooms or residences, both financially and in terms of misconduct by guests.
 These responsibilities include compliance with federal, state, and local law and University policies.
-Those who fail to meet these responsibilities will be subject to corrective action through the University’s student-accountability process, and/or referral for prosecution by government authorities.
+Those who fail to meet these responsibilities will be subject to corrective action through the University’s accountability process, and/or referral for prosecution by government authorities.

 The Dean of Students or the Dean’s designee may initiate corrective action, institute restrictions on, or withdraw registration from organizations that violate University policy and regulations, and may also impose restrictions or require conditions be met by organizations that are found to be in violation of policy.

 Students are expected to observe the standards of the University during activities that occur off campus.
 In cases of misconduct that occur off campus in which the University determines that it has an interest, an organization may be subject to corrective action including the loss of its registration, or, individuals may also be subject to corrective action.
 Factors in the decision may be whether Vanderbilt University property or property of members of the University community is involved; whether the parties in a dispute are members of the University community; whether the misconduct occurred at an event sponsored by a Vanderbilt group or by a University department; and whether such misconduct may affect the welfare of the University community.

 [ Back to Top ]